hipe/tmx/fields/doc/issues/012-normal-normalization.md

 chaining". it would be useful, it seems, to allow the author to model the normalization "specification" as a chain of normalizing functions.
-("first, it has to be an integer. then it has to be in this range.."). while this sounds nice, facilitating something like this carries hidden
+("first, it has to be an integer. then it has to be in this range.."). indeed, this is how we once implemented the "over-munged" approach described at the beginning of [#here.3].

+while this sounds nice, facilitating something like this carries hidden
 cost:

-so far, everything we have implemented so far of formal attributes is amenable to the [#sl-023] "dup-and-mutate" pattern. the meta-attribute- values necessary to effect all of this are simple, "atomic" values like booleans and symbols. but once we allow a relatively complex structure like a list of functions, this opens the door to new problems:
+so far, everything we have implemented so far of associations is amenable to the [#sl-023] "dup-and-mutate" pattern. the meta-association- values necessary to effect all of this are simple, "atomic" values like booleans and symbols. but once we allow a relatively complex structure like a list of functions, this opens the door to new problems:

-  - if we dup a formal attribute that has a subject array, do we deep-dup this array at the time of dup? do we "copy-on-write"? either way it requires non-trivial custom code and opens up lots of room for error.
+  - if we dup an association that has a subject array, do we deep-dup this array at the time of dup? do we "copy-on-write"? should the array always be kept in a frozen state, or should we otherwise manage access to it? regardless of how we answer these questions, it requires non-trivial custom code and opens up lots of room for error.

-  - near "meta-attribute-injection", do we now need an API to allow the author to insert new functions at arbitrary locations in the list? delete aribtrary functions? so does each function need to have some kind of (e.g symbolic name) identifier associated with it?
+  - near #here-4 "meta-association-injection", do we now need an API to allow the author to insert new functions at arbitrary locations in the list? delete aribtrary functions? so does each function need to have some kind of (e.g symbolic name) identifier associated with it?